 There is no doubt that Nguyen’s wife and kids have played pivotal roles in both his life and career.
 Aside from being his main source of motivation, they are responsible for eradicating his wild behavior.

-Nguyen grew up with strong family values instilled into him by his mother and father, who, along with the rest of their community, had left Vietnam during the Vietnam War for a new beginning in New South Wales, Australia.
+Nguyen grew up with strong family values instilled into him by his mother and father, who, along with the rest of their community, had left Vietnam for a new beginning in New South Wales, Australia.

 Despite having strong values and a solid moral compass, he was by all accounts a mischievous kid.
 “The Situ-Asian” was always at the center of trouble — be it making messes and getting the blame placed on his siblings, not paying attention in school, or driving his uncle’s brand new car without permission and leaving it in the middle of the street.